A relational description of higher commutators in Mal'cev varieties: Description of higher commutators

 In the last proposition some parts have been already known.
-The proposition (in the case of Mal'cev algebras) generalize Theorem 4.9 of~\cite{fm87} which gives equivalence of (2), (3), and (4) for a~binary commutator in the congruence modular varieties.
+The proposition (in the case of Mal'cev algebras) generalize Theorem 4.9 of~\cite{fm87} which gives equivalence of (2), (3), and (4) for binary commutators in congruence modular varieties.
 The omitted equivalence of (1) and (3) in the binary case can be easily derived from the known fact that $\Delta(\alpha_0,\alpha_1)$ is a~congruence on rows.
-Furthermore, for the higher commutators, the implication $(3)\to(4)$ is known in the variety of groups from \cite[Lemma 3.3]{sha08}; and if all $\alpha_i$'s are principal congruences, the equivalence of (2) and (4) is given by \cite[Lemma~6.13]{am10} (via an easy translation similar to~Lemma~\ref{term-description-of-delta}).
+Furthermore, for the higher commutators, the implication $(3)\to(4)$ for the variety of groups has appeared in \cite{sha14}; and if all $\alpha_i$'s are principal congruences, the equivalence of (2) and (4) is given by \cite[Lemma~6.13]{am10} (via an easy translation similar to~Lemma~\ref{term-description-of-delta}).